Backblaze/b2-sdk-java/README.md

     can probably learn everything you need to know about by looking at B2Sample.java.

+  * To run B2Sample, you will need to add your credentials to your environment in these environment variables:

+    * B2_ACCOUNT_ID
+    * B2_APPLICATION_KEY

-  * Be sure to add b2sdk4j-N.N.N.jar to your class path.
+  * Be sure to add the jars to your class path along with their dependencies.
+    If you put all the jar files into one directory and change to the directory, here's a sample command line to run:

+    java -cp b2sdk4j-samples-0.0.1.jar:b2sdk4j-httpclient-0.0.1.jar:b2sdk4j-core-0.0.1.jar:httpclient-4.5.3.jar:httpcore-4.4.4.jar:commons-logging-1.2.jar  com.backblaze.b2.sample.B2Sample

 HOW TO USE
 ==========

-  * Add the b2sdk4j-N.N.N.jar to your class path (XXX: provide snippets for maven and other build systems)
+  * Add the jars to your class path (XXX: provide snippets for maven and other build systems)

-  * create a B2StorageClient. here's the simplest way to do it:
+  * create a B2StorageClient.

+    * if your code has access to the accountId and appliationKey, here's the simplest way to do it:

-        B2StorageClient client = B2StorageClient.builder(accountId,
+        B2StorageClient client = B2StorageHttpClientBuilder.builder(accountId,
                                            applicationKey,
                                            userAgent).build();

+    * if you want to get the credentials from the environment, as B2Sample does, here's how to create your client:

+      B2StorageClient client = B2StorageHttpClientBuilder.builder(userAgent).build();

   * There's a very straight-forward mapping from B2 API calls to methods on the B2StorageClient.